EvanFarah/Gun-controller/README.md

-To use this you must have a rasberrypi, ovbiously. to download it "git clone
+To use this you must have a rasberrypi, ovbiously.
+The command to download it is git clone https://github.com/EvanFarah/Gun-controller.git then type cd EvanFarah then type g